-I went down to North Beach to check out the address where Vince Young wanted us to mail our rent checks.
+I walked to North Beach to check the address where Vince Young asked us to mail our rent checks.
 One neighbor thought it might just be a mailbox and he was right, it was a UPS store.
 Seemed a little fishy.

-It was 1974 and Iggy was touring to promote his Raw Power album.
+In 1974 Iggy was touring to promote his Raw Power album.
 It had met with almost universal disdain and he was completely underappreciated at the time.
 The spiritual status he would attain with the punks was still a few years away.
 He was operating on the periphery of pop but I loved the album and the stories of his performances.

 The tale that burned deepest was of him at Max’s, belly sliding across a stage that was covered with shards of glass.
 He then jumped up and did the whole set with blood streaming down his torso.
 To me it was ultimate show business, suffering for your audience.
 He spit it up and chewed it out and did it his way.